intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 Running GPT-NEOX / MPT / FALCON / / GPT-J / STARCODER model, please use `chat_gptneox` / `chat_mpt` / `chat_falcon` / `chat_starcoder` (Please type **prompt about codes** when use `STARCODER`.
 For example, `-p "def fibonnaci("`).

+[!NOTE]
+If you worry about the network issue, please prepare related huggingface models first and put it in `graph` folder.

 ### 3. Run Models

 We supply LLM chat python script to run supported models conveniently.